Late capitalism: Ernest Mandel's perspective

-When Ernest Mandel adopted the term “late capitalism”, he had in mind the perspectives of Lenin, Trotsky and the Communist International about the 20th century.
+When Ernest Mandel adopted the term "late capitalism", he had in mind the perspectives of Lenin, Trotsky and the Communist International about the 20th century.
 The theoretical framework was, that the world-historical epoch of capitalist decline began with World War 1 (or even earlier, with the uprising in St Petersburg in 1905).
 Mandel regarded "late capitalism" as a new historical stage within the epoch of capitalist imperialism; contrary to expectations in the interwar years, the labour movement suffered heavy defeats, and world capitalism had gained a new 'lease of life'.
-Mandel did not abandon Lenin’s analysis of imperialism, but modified it, in the light of the experience of the post-World War 2 reconstruction era, decolonization and the global political impact of Stalinism.
+Mandel did not abandon Lenin's analysis of imperialism, but modified it, in the light of the experience of the post-World War 2 reconstruction era, decolonization and the global political impact of Stalinism and Marxism-Leninism.
 So the term "late" in "late capitalism" referred to the unexpected and belated revival and "third age" of capitalism after World War II, seemingly contradicting the orthodox Leninist theory of capitalist decline.